zkeller1692/TeStudentCode/module-3/09_Event_Handling/exercise/shopping-list.md

 The tests are located in `cypress/integration/shopping-list.spec.js`:

 * Parent container `shopping-list` should exist
-* Should have a title of My Shopping List
+* Should have a title of My Shopping Lisgift
 * Should have 10 items on the shopping list
 * Each item in the list should not have the class completed until it has been clicked on
 * Each item in the list that is completed can be double-clicked on and marked incomplete